URL path: Index page // Methamphetamine (MET), Urine

 Physiological actions: Increased metabolism, heart rate, energy, nervousness, alertness, and decreased appetite.

-The test detects d-Methamphetamine, l-Methamphetamine, p-Hydroxymethamphetamine, Mefentermine, and 3,4-Methylenedioxymethamphetamine (MDMA).
+The test detects d-Methamphetamine, l-Methamphetamine, p-Hydroxymethamphetamine, and Mefentermine.